A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Sparse Cholesky for Derivative-Enhanced GP

 The length scale of the ordered points is stored in a vector $\mathbf{l}$, given as:

 The intuition behind this step is that the ordering is performed by selecting the points furthest from the previous point; thus, the reordered sequence contains points that are ``not too close to each other."
 The aforementioned ordering has been shown to produce Cholesky factors with near sparsity, the proof of which can be found in \cite{schafer_sparse_2021,chen_solving_2021}.
+The primary reason to use a distance-based metric for ordering (such as MMD ordering), instead of a correlation-based metric is to exploit the spectral decay (screening effect) of the kernel as was suggested in the work by \cite{chen_sparse_2024, schafer_sparse_2021,chen_solving_2021,kang_correlation-based_2023}.

 Once the ordering is determined, the sparsity set $(S)$ is determined by:

 where $\rho$ influences the size of the sparsity set.
 The sparsity set we obtain can be aggregated into groups based on both the ordering and geometric location, denoted by $S_{\mathbf{P},\mathbf{l},\rho,\lambda}$, where $\lambda$ is set as $1.5$ as suggested by \cite{schafer_sparse_2021}.
 These aggregated groups are termed supernodes, $\mathcal{SN}$.
 Each $\mathcal{SN}$ consists of a list of parent and child indices, where the term parent refers to the index of the columns in the matrix and the term child denotes the indices of non-zero entries in the column.
 The concept of supernodes is particularly useful in this work, as they allow us to reuse the computed Cholesky factors for a set of rows and columns within the matrix.
 This offers a significant computational advantage in our digital twin framework, which will be discussed in detail later.